rmadar/isingmodel2d/README.md

 # Ising Model at Two Dimension

-This repository hots a python implementation of the Ising model in 2 dimensions.
+This repository hots a python implementation of the Ising model in 2 dimensions, exploring phase transition physics.

 |  Magnetization(T) |  2-points correlation  |
 |:-----------------:|:----------------------:|